jnozzi/cocoadev.com/markdown/IPodNotification.md

 ----

 Oh I can search for files, but someone could copy the files to a disk image, just as I have done to test parts of my app.
-But with the framework, it may keep me from having to dig into General/SysInfo to get the iPods OS version.
+But with the framework, it may keep me from having to dig into SysInfo to get the iPods OS version.